topasmc/topas-docs/parameters/scoring/filter.rst

     d:Sc/MyScorer/OnlyIncludeParticlesWithInitialKEAbove = 100.
 MeV # minimum energy
     b:Sc/MyScorer/InvertFilter = "True"

-Any filter property can be set by time features if you wish, to produce time-dependent filtering.
+Any filter property can be set by :ref:`time_feature` if you wish, to produce time-dependent filtering.